SunneV/ProjectScriber/README.md

   <img src="https://raw.githubusercontent.com/SunneV/ProjectScriber/main/assets/scriber_name.svg" alt="ProjectScriber Name" width="300">
 </p>

-A command-line tool to intelligently map and compile your entire project's source code into a single, context-optimized text file for Large Language Models (LLMs).
+A simple command-line tool to intelligently map and compile your entire project's source code into a single, context-optimized text file for Large Language Models (LLMs).
 ProjectScriber scans your project directory, respects `.gitignore` rules, applies custom filters, and bundles all relevant code into a clean, readable format.
 It's the perfect way to provide a complete codebase to an AI for analysis, documentation, or refactoring.